Canon 10D vs T6i

 It is notable that the T6i offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 10D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 10D (unlike the T6i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 10D and the T6i have been discontinued, but can regularly be found used on eBay.
+Both the 10D and the T6i have been discontinued, but can regularly be found used on ebay.
 The 10D was replaced by the Canon 20D, while the T6i was followed by the Canon T7i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 10D and T6i can be found, respectively, in the Canon 10D Manual (free pdf) or the online Canon T6i Manual.

 So how do things add up?
 Is the Canon 10D better than the Canon T6i or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.